onuralpszr/onuralpszr/README.md

 <p align="left">

 Hello, I am Onuralp.
 I am a Python,Kotlin,Cpp and OpenCV enthusiast.
-I using Kotlin heavily and keen interest in AR,Machine Learning,Deep Learning,Computer Vision, System administration.
+I using Kotlin heavily and keen interest in AR,Machine Learning,Deep Learning,Computer Vision.
+I am also doing a lot of DevOps and System administration.

 I am a long term <a href="https://fedoraproject.org/wiki/User:onuralpszr">contributor and Mindshare Member,Fedora KDE-Sig Member,Fedora Website and Apps Team Member and RPM Packager</a> at Fedora Project.